You Can(t) See Me Now! (2020) Web Performance

 Materials: MacOS, p5.js, local HTML, ZOOM, SONY HandyCam, WebCam, Tripod, Arduino, Piezo Speaker, UltraSonic Sensor, CRT Monitor, Distribution Amp, RCA Cable

-During the fall/winter of 2020 I started working with web video in the javascript library called p5.js and digitally redraw video pixels.
-I also used Arduino Nano IoT 33 to make events occur with serial sensor data.
+During the fall and winter of 2020 I started working with web video in the javascript library p5.js to digitally redraw video pixels.
+I also using Arduino Nano IoT 33 to make events occur with serial sensor data.
+Both of these processes were learned during DMS 550 Physical Computing taught by Mark Shepard.

-This piece was imagined with someone sitting in a room with their back to the door, monitoring the space over CCTV.
-When a person enters and moves in closer the surveilance monitor is scrambled not allowing a remote to clearly see them.
-The viewer so glued to the screen that they will not turn in time to meet this stranger...
+This piece was imagined as a kind of sinister film.
+Someone is sitting in a room with their back to the door, monitoring an entry hallway by looking at a CCTV.
+A person appears in the surveillance image and moves down the hall.
+The closer they get to the room where the observer is located the more the surveilance monitor is scrambled.
+This disruption does not allow for the remote obsever to clearly see the intruder.
+The viewer so glued to the distroted image of the screen that they will not turn in time to meet this stranger who is moving toward them...

 2020 Progressive Documentation on Arena DMS 550 Prof Mark Shepard